SchulzLab/TEPIC/MachineLearningPipelines/INVOKE/README.md

 * seed = Specify a random SEED to allow reproducability (can be only used if 1 core is used).
 * leaveOneOutCV = Flag indicating whether the models should be learned using leave one out cross validation
 * asRData = Flag indicating whether feature coefficients should be stored as RData files.
 * randomise = TRUE if a model on randomised data should be learned, FALSE otherwise.
+* ftest = TRUE if an F-test should be computed for each feature, FALSE (default) otherwise.

 ## Outputs
 *INVOKE* always produces the following output:
 * A *txt* file with the regression coefficients learned on the entire data set.
-* If ggplot2 is available, a bar plot is generated that shows all coefficients with a mean absolute value > 0.025.
+* If ggplot2 is available, a bar plot is generated that shows all coefficients with an absolute value > 0.025.

 If the performance of the model is assessed, *INVOKE* additionally generates:
 * A file *Performance_Overview.txt* that holds information on model performance: Pearson correlation, Spearman correlation, and MSE.
 * A boxplot showing model performance as well as the input *txt* file to generate the Figure.
-* If gplots is available, a heatmap that shows at most the top 10 positive and the top 10 negative coefficients across the outer cross validation runs as well as a *txt* file with the coefficient values.
+* If gplots is available, a heatmap that shows at most the top 10 positive and the top 10 negative coefficients across the outer cross validation runs as well as a *txt* file with the coefficient values and the F-test result if computed.
 * Scatter Plots per sample and outer cross validation run showing the predicted versus the measured gene expression on test data.

 ## Example